cryptoeconomicslab/ovm-plasma-chamber-spec/core-spec/index.md

 - Hybrid Layer 2 construction using OVM
 - Multi-platform design

-Once developer write the appilcation, it runs on many L1 and many platforms.
+Once developer write the application, it runs on many L1 and many platforms.
 And also they don't have to write less client logic as possible.

 **table of contents**